Minuscule 3: Text

 The Greek text of the codex is considered a representative of the Byzantine text-type, with the exception of the Catholic epistles (James, 1 Peter, 2 Peter, 1 John, 2 John, 3 John, Jude).
 The text-types are groups of different New Testament manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups.
 These are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 Biblical scholar Hermann von Soden classified it to the textual family Family K^{x}.
 Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript text classification system.
 Category V is for "Manuscripts with a purely or predominantly Byzantine text."

 According to the Claremont Profile Method (a specific analysis method of textual data), it represents K^{x} in Luke 1 and Luke 20.
 In Luke 10 no Profile was made.

 The text of the Pericope Adulterae is omitted without any mark.

 History

-The historian Radulph or Roland de Rivo presented this manuscript to the monastery of the Virgin Mary in the village Corsendonck near Turnhout.
+The historian Radulph de Rivo presented this manuscript to the monastery of the Virgin Mary in the village Corsendonck near Turnhout.
 Later it belonged to the monastery of Dominican Order in Basel.

 It was used by Erasmus in his second edition of Novum Testamentum in 1519.
 It had been collated by J. Walker for biblical scholar Richard Bentley.
 This collation was never published.
 It was also collated by biblical scholar Johann Jakob Wettstein.
 Wettstein charges it with being altered from the Latin.

 The manuscript was also examined by Herman Gerhard Treschow, biblical scholar Francis Karl Alter and biblical scholar John Wordsworth.
 The manuscript has not been cited in the Nestle-Aland editions of Novum Testamentum Graece.
 Alter used it in his edition of the Greek text of the New Testament.

-The codex is located now at the Austrian National Library (Cod.
+The manuscript is currently dated by the INTF to the 12th century CE.
+It is presently located at the Austrian National Library (shelf number Cod.
 Suppl.
 Gr.
-52) at Vienna.
+52) in Vienna.